novelist, writer about town, opinionator, literary journalist, university professor

 Deep Down Dark was adapted into the film The 33, starring Antonio Banderas.

-His short fiction has appeared in Best American Short Stories (2016 and 2022, forthcoming), L.A.
+His short fiction has appeared in Best American Short Stories (2016 and 2022), L.A.
 Noir, Zyzzyva and Slate.
+He was awarded a 2023-24 Guggenheim Fellowship in Fiction.

 Héctor is a Professor of English and Chicano/Latino Studies at the University of California, Irvine.
 He's written for The New Yorker, The New York Times Magazine, Harpers, National Geographic, and was a contributing writer for the New York Times opinion pages.
 Héctor has also been also a columnist for the Los Angeles Times and its bureau chief in Buenos Aires and Mexico City.